wuyun1/CRS/README.md

 How to run
 ---
 1. download the code then extract
-2. run `npm install` from command line window
+2. run `npm install && bower install` from command line window
 3. run `node server` or `iojs server` if you are using [io.js](https://iojs.org/)
 4. finnaly, open your browser and visit `localhost:3000`